NCAS-CMS/cfdm/docs/source/performance.rst

 <https://en.wikipedia.org/wiki/Lazy_loading>`_ is employed for all
 data arrays, which means that no data is read into memory until the data is required for inspection or to modify the array contents.
-This maximises the number of field constructs that may be read within a session, and makes the read operation fast.
-If a :ref:`subspace
-<Subspacing>` of the data in the file is requested then only that
-subspace is read into memory.
+This maximises the number of :term:`field constructs <field construct>` that may be read within a session, and makes the read operation fast.
+If a :ref:`subspace <Subspacing>` of the data in the file is requested then only that subspace is read into memory.
 These behaviours are inherited from the `netCDF4 python package
 <http://unidata.github.io/netcdf4-python/netCDF4/index.html>`_.

 When an instance is copied with its `!copy` method, any data are